 I remember when I first made the decision to switch to a gluten-free diet almost nine years ago.
 It felt pretty monumental.
-Especially since it wasn’t as popular as it is today, and gluten-free convenience foods were slim pickings.
+Especially since gluten sensitivity wasn’t as rampant as it is today and gluten-free convenience foods were slim pickings.

 I was dealing with a lot of digestive issues, hypothyroidism, and infertility.
 It felt like the right thing to do.